 Seeta Kaur, a 33-year-old British-Asian woman, died in India on 31st March 2015.
 She was the mother of two sons and two daughters, all under the age of 10.

 Born in North London, with her twin sister Geeta, the parents had named them after a popular Bollywood film about twins, Seeta Aur Geeta.
 They had two older sisters and a brother, and the family were very close.
-When Seeta and Geeta started school, they hated it so much, they’d both kick up a huge fuss, and the whole school would know the twins were in!
+When Seeta and Geeta started school, they hated it so much, they’d kick up an almighty fuss.
+The whole school would know the twins were in!

-Seeta’s sister, Swinder, describes her growing up into a caring, sensitive person, who always had a soft spot for others, but was also strong and self-reliant.
+Seta’s older sister, Swinder, describes her growing up into a caring, sensitive person, who always had a soft spot for others, but was also strong and self-reliant.
 A bubbly personality who loved music, dancing, and having fun.
-Swinder remembers guiltily, that she used to bully the twins.
-As they grew older, they’d play card games, tease each other, laugh and joke when they were together.
+Swinder remembers guiltily, she used to bully the twins.
+As they grew older, like most siblings, they’d play card games, tease each other, laugh and joke when they were together.

 Seeta believed you only marry once and did her best to keep her marriage going.
 Pawan was working in England when they got married but only received full residency status after the marriage.
 His family were in India, and unknown to Seeta, he had promised his older brother and sister-in-law, who didn’t have children, that he would give them his own son if he had one.